About Regeneration

 Set up a worm bin at home.
 You can process your food and paper waste and make compost for your house and garden plants.
 To get started:

 • Repurpose old bins, buckets, or a bathtub.
 Alternatively, you may build your own worm bin using plans and instructions from experts.
-You can find a basic introduction here and instructions on how to get started here and here.
+Read this comprehensive FAQ from Pacific Composting and instructions on how to get started here and here.

 • If you want a ready-to-go worm bin, many companies and worm farms sell worm bins, worm bags, worm huts, worm cafés, worm hotels, and accessories.
 Use wetted shredded paper as bedding and cardboard or a cloth as a cover.
 Consider purchasing the first set of worms from a farm nearby.
 See Key Players below for worm farms.